asrayg/scratch-NN-digits/README.md

-Sure, let's delve deeper into the mathematical aspects of the digit recognizer, including the activation functions, the softmax function, and the gradient descent optimization process.

----

-# Digit Recognizer
+# From Scratch Neural Network Digit Recognizer

 This project is a simple digit recognition system implemented using a neural network.
 The neural network is trained on the MNIST dataset, which consists of handwritten digit images and their corresponding labels.